gretaivan/DateWithAngular/README.md

 - [ ] private messaging system
 - [ ] filtering, sorting and paging of data
 - [ ] Display notifications in Angular
-- [ ] Authentication using JWT Authentication tokens
+- [x] Authentication using JWT Authentication tokens
 - [ ] Real time notifications and presence using SignalR

 - [ ] drag and drop photo upload integrating into a cloud platform
 - [ ] private messaging system
 - [ ] filtering, sorting and paging of data
 - [ ] Display notifications in Angular
-- [ ] Authentication using JWT Authentication tokens
 - [ ] Real time notifications and presence using SignalR

 ## Aims